 why include images of exhibition installations?

 Viewing an art-work in isolation is different from viewing it in context, particularly that of a solo exhibition, where proximity to related work can contribute extra meaning.
 Moreover, the exhibition space itself - intimate or expansive, neutral or imposing, dark or light - will also change how a work is experienced.
 With these things in mind, whenever possible I record images of my work in situ.
 Installation shots are unavailable for solo exhibitions at McIntosh (London), Hart House, (Toronto), Laurentian (Sudbury) and several at the WWG (North Bay).

 Stratford Art Gallery (1975) A Four Year Survey was the first opportunity I had to install a large solo exhibition in multiple adjacent spaces.
-Douglas Kirton assisted me with the installation that included several themes as it brought together four years' worth of work.
+Douglas Kirton assisted me with the installation that included several themes as it brought together work from 1971-5.
 It was also the first time I photographically recorded views of a complete exhibition.

 White Water Gallery, at the time a second floor, Cooperative, Alternate gallery space in North Bay, was the venue for several solo exhibitions (1977 to 1983).
-At the time, a single rectangular space on main street, WWG was midway between a domestic and a commercial space.
+A single rectangular space on main street, WWG was somewhere between a domestic and a commercial space.

 Anna Leonowens Gallery 3 (1996): I had requested this small asymmetrical space as it provided an interesting opportunity for simultaneous viewing of most works in a show.
 For the content of this exhibition, it was particularly appropriate that a viewer's relationship to the manikins and to the framed essay was intimate rather than remote.
 Hence the choice of a small space.